adminpdx/-Majestic-Woods-/README.md

-Comprehensive Project Management of this 2023 Home Building Project.
+Comprehensive Project Management for Majestic Woods South Association, LTD..

-* An ALL text format of original By-Laws and CCR's for Majestic Woods South Association, LTD.
+* An ALL text format of original By-Laws and CCR's.

 * Arch.
 CCRs applicable to lot # 37 ONLY.